-Meanwhile, Imam Ali (A) had received information about Ayesha's plans from Umme Salma, and news of the disturbances in Mecca and Basra also came through.
+Meanwhile, Imam Ali (A) had received information about Ayesha's plans from Umm-e-Salama, and news of the disturbances in Mecca and Basra also came through.

 Imam Ali (A) made immediate plans to march towards Basra but could only raise 900 men with difficulty.
 This was because the people were reluctant to fight Ayesha, who was considered to be the Mother of the Faithful by virtue of being the widow of the Holy Prophet (S).
-Also, Muawiyah had succeeded in making people think that Imam Ali (A) was somehow involved in the murder of Othman.
+Also, Muawiyah had succeeded in making people think that Imam Ali (A) was somehow involved in the murder of the previous caliph Othman.